balajrmz/TDNA-DNE-portfolio/ai-driven-security-projects/README.md

-# AI-Driven Security Projects
+# 🤖 AI-Driven Security Projects
 ### Target Digital Network Analysis (TDNA) & Digital Network Exploitation (DNE)

-This collection of projects demonstrates applied work at the intersection of **AI/ML engineering** and **offensive cyber operations**, with a focus on **target-centric analysis** rather than tool-centric exploitation.
+This directory contains AI/ML-assisted projects focused on **offensive security, target analysis, and adversary-centric reasoning**.

+---

+## ⭐ Flagship Project: ShadowHound

-These projects support **Target Digital Network Analysis (TDNA)** and **Digital Network Exploitation (DNE)** by modeling adversary behaviors, access paths, identity misuse, and network visibility gaps using reproducible, OPSEC-safe lab environments.
+**ShadowHound** is an identity attack-path analysis engine for **Active Directory**, designed to support **Target Digital Network Analysis (TDNA)** and **Digital Network Exploitation (DNE)** missions.

+It applies graph analysis and ML-assisted risk scoring to reason about **privilege escalation paths, lateral movement, and exploitation feasibility**, treating identity infrastructure as a primary target surface.

+📂 **Start here:** `shadowhound/`
+➡️ If you only review one AI-driven project, this is the recommended entry point.

 ---